hlf-go/writing-chaincode/README.md

 }
 ```

-Place your `chaincode.go` under the appropriate part of you Go workspace for example, `$GOPATH/src/github.com/user/repo/chaincode.go`.
+Place your code in the file `chaincode.go` under the appropriate part of you Go workspace for example, `$GOPATH/src/github.com/user/repo/chaincode.go`.

 To get a sense of whether the code is workable, go to the location of your main chaincode file and execute `go run` command. example